wrapl/minilang/docs/library/map.rst

 .. _type-map-node-mutable:

 :mini:`type map::node::mutable < map::node`
    A node in a :mini:`map`.
    Dereferencing a :mini:`map::node` returns the corresponding value from the :mini:`map`.
    Assigning to a :mini:`map::node` updates the corresponding value in the :mini:`map`.

+.. _type-map-node-mutable:

+:mini:`type map::node::mutable`
+   A node in a :mini:`map`.
+   Dereferencing a :mini:`map::node` returns the corresponding value from the :mini:`map`.
+   Assigning to a :mini:`map::node` updates the corresponding value in the :mini:`map`.